 After these things, Joseph of Arimathea, who was a disciple of Jesus, though a secret one because of his fear of the Jews, asked Pilate to let him take away the body of Jesus.
 Pilate gave him permission; so he came and removed his body.
 Nicodemus, who had at first come to Jesus by night, also came, bringing a mixture of myrrh and aloes, weighing about a hundred pounds.
 They took the body of Jesus and wrapped it with the spices in linen cloths, according to the burial custom of the Jews.
 Now there was a garden in the place where he was crucified, and in the garden there was a new tomb in which no one had ever been laid.
 And so, because it was the Jewish day of Preparation, and the tomb was nearby, they laid Jesus there.

-Jesus dies with the words "It is accomplished."
-Long before that we learn that "In the beginning was the Word" and after his resurrection the Risen Lord "breathed upon" his followers, to share with them his Spirit.
-The fourth Gospel links the passion with the Genesis story.
-"In the beginning God created heaven and earth" (Gen 1:1); and "On the seventh day God had completed the work he had been doing" (Gen 2:2); blew the breath of life into his nostrils, (Gen 2:7).
+The dying words of Jesus were, "It is accomplished" "Then he bowed his head and gave up his spirit."
+This was the crucial moment that links us all with the divine mercy of God.
+"In the beginning was the Word."
+Then at the end of his earthly life, the Risen Lord breathed on his followers, to share his own Spirit with them.
+The fourth Gospel links this gift of the Holy Spirit with the whole creative process as told in the Book of Genesis.
+"In the beginning God created heaven and earth" (Gen 1:1); and "On the seventh day God had completed the work he had been doing" (Gen 2:2).
+"He blew into his nostrils the breath of life" (Gen 2:7).

 Were you there when they crucified my Lord? ..
-As the song says, sometimes it causes us to tremble, when we hear those words from the cross, "It is accomplished!"
-Something was accomplished, completed, achieved to the last drop, engraved forever on the memory of mankind.
-"I have come to seek and to save what was lost.
-I came, not to be served but to serve."
-His life was one long act of loving service, and it ended on a rocky hill outside Jerusalem's walls, with a final act of total self-surrender to the Father, on our behalf.
-Nothing like it was ever accomplished before, and its fruits go on forever.
+As the song says, it causes us to tremble when we hear those dying words of Jesus "It is accomplished!"
+Something wonderful was accomplished, completed, achieved to the uttermost, engraved forever on the memory of his followers.
+"I have come to seek and to save what was lost."
+This was his stated purpose "not to be served but to serve."
+His life ended on a rocky hill outside Jerusalem, with a final act of self-surrender to the Father, on our behalf.
+It was a unique moment whose fruits go on forever.

-The marvel is that this hour of his death remains powerfully alive in the hearts of all who trust in him, as the moment of total, utter contact between us and the mercy of God.
-The utterly self-giving, loyal spirit of Jesus as he left this world is shared and handed on.
-Iit is through his love that, in the crucifixion, all is consummated.
-His cross draws us into contemplation of the grace and mercy of God in our lives in every circumstance.
+The moment of his death is sacred in the hearts of all who trust in him, as the foundation of guaranteed contact between us and the mercy of God.
+The self-giving spirit of Jesus as he left this world is poured out and handed on to us.
+It is through his sacrifice on our behalf that all is consummated.
+His cross offers us the grace and mercy of God, whatever our state may be.
 As Joseph Mary Plunkett wrote, back in 1916, I see His Blood Upon the Rose.

 I see his blood upon the rose